nonsnse/Light/README.md

 - [@stella](https://github.com/imm-stella) (Most Active)
 - [@amplify](https://github.com/not-amplify) (Helper)

 The project is open source and any contribution is welcome to the community.
-If you are willing to code a feature for yourself you are welcome to fork the repo and do it yourself.
-If you'd like to see it in the original repo, submit a pull request.
+If you are interested in contributing to this project, feel free to open a pull request with your changes!

 ## Contribution
 To contribute to Light, clone the repo locally and submit your code in a pull request.